 Global Health Internal Medicine Residency

-Applications are now being accepted from internal candidates only for the Global Health Internal Medicine Residency for the July 2020 program start.
+Applications are accepted each fall from internal candidates only for the Global Health Internal Medicine Residency.
 (See application process for details.)

 Global Health Residents from the Duke Department of Internal Medicine extend the duration of their residency training by 12 months to gain specific global health core competencies.
 This extended residency includes nine months of course work which will lead to a Master of Science in Global Health (MSc-GH) and a total of nine months providing clinical care and conducting research at a Duke University international partner site.